Michael Jordan was more of a great competitor than a great athlete

-MJ was a great athlete and an even better competitor.
-MJ's competitive nature drove his talents to new heights.
+Michael Jordan was a great athlete and an even better competitor.
+Jordan's competitive nature drove his talents to new heights.

 I came across a script written by Michael Jordan, MJ, titled Pain and Motivation.